 Please let us know if you would prefer to use your firm’s Fed-Ex account number for any Fed-Ex delivery.
-We can also do a declaration that simply authenticates the link we forwarded.
 Our default binding format for hard copy of paper documents is plastic binding, as it is compact and easy to work with, yet is still permanent, which simplifies authentication for judicial notice purposes.
 However, if you would prefer an unbound report, we will be happy to accommodate your preference.

 Sacramento, CA 95814